• About Texas Travel Talk

 San Antonio

-San Antonio Botanical Garden is an excellent source to see and learn about our native flowers.
-Along the way, look for bluebonnets, Indian paintbrushes, pink evening primrosees, and winecups.
-These four are the most popular and easiest to find on our Texas Highways.
+The San Antonio Botanical Garden is an excellent source for seeing and learning about our native flowers.
+Along the way, look for bluebonnets, Indian paintbrushes, pink evening primroses, and winecups.

-Brazoria Country
+Brazoria County

 If you visit Galveston this spring, drive the wildflower route in West Columbia, Angleton, Lake Jackson, and Brazoria and then spend the rest of the day at the beach.
 That sounds good to me.
 Look for spider lily, black-eyed Susan, bluebonnets, and wild indigo.